Ridham1582/Ridham1582/README.md

 <h2 align="left">Hi 👋!
-My name is Ridham Vadoliya and I'm a Full Stack Devloper, from Junagadh </h2>
+My name is Ridham Vadoliya and I'm a Java Devloper, from Junagadh </h2>

 ###